Streetlife and Landezine call multidisciplinary teams of young designers to submit ideas for redesigning ‘Lost Sites’!

 The site can be any urban space, from urban centres to the margins of urbanisation in the countries subjected to this competition (European and North American territories).
 The maximum size of the site is 1 hectare (2,47 acres).

 The final deadline for submissions is 15 December 2022.
 All competition entries will need to be submitted by the deadline.
 Material that will be received later, will not be included in the judging process and the registration fee not returned to the registered team.
 If a registered team will fail to submit the material according to the rules of the competition, the registration fee will not be returned.

-All teams that wish to take part in the Streetlife Design Competition must register before 9 December 2022 (fill an online form and pay the registration fee).
+All teams that wish to take part in the Streetlife Design Competition must register before 9 December 2022 (fill out an online form and pay the registration fee).
 Teams are registered when the registration form is submitted and the registration fee paid.
-After successful registration teams must submit the material before or on 15 December, 2022.
+After successful registration teams must submit the material no later than 15 December 2022.